 Fig. 1 hardness change of low and medium carbon steel tempered at 100-700 ℃ for 1h

-However, when the steel contains strong carbide forming elements such as Mo, V, W, Ta, Nb and Ti, the softening tendency will be weakened, that is, the softening resistance will be increased.
+However, if steel contains strong carbide-forming elements such as Mo, V, W, Ta, Nb, and Ti, the tendency to soften will be weakened, resulting in increased resistance to softening.

-When martensite contains enough carbide forming elements, fine special carbides will be precipitated when tempering above 500 ℃, resulting in re hardening of steel coarsened by the coarsening of θ-carbides due to the increase of tempering temperature.
-This phenomenon is called secondary hardening.
+When martensite contains sufficient carbide-forming elements, fine special carbides precipitate during tempering above 500 ℃, causing re-hardening of the steel that has been coarsened due to the increase in tempering temperature and coarsening of θ-carbides.
+This phenomenon is known as secondary hardening.

-Sometimes the hardness of secondary hardening peak may be higher than that of quenching.
+In some cases, the hardness of the secondary hardening peak may be higher than that of quenching.

 Fig. 2 Effect of tempering temperature on martensite hardness of low carbon molybdenum steel

 Fig. 2 shows the effect of molybdenum content on the secondary hardening effect of low carbon (0.1%c) molybdenum steel.